- When installing Windows 10 in safe mode, you may see the error message The installation failed in the safe os phase with an error.

 - If you’re confused, just replace boot.wim /index:1 with the values from the list above.

-- Delete the mount folder from your desktop, remove USB and boot the installer.
+- Delete the mount folder from your desktop, remove the USB and boot the installer.

-This is an advanced solution, so be sure to follow the instructions on the screen carefully in order to perform it properly.
+This is an advanced solution, so be sure to follow the screen instructions carefully to perform it properly.

-- Press Windows Key + R and type services.msc.
+- Press Windows + R and type services.msc.
 Press Enter or click OK.